tomato-300yen/slides/lab/pba-11.md

 # What you will learn in this section

+1. Internals of `libdft`
+   a.
+How `libdft` works
+   b.
+Data structure of `libdft`

-1. How to build your own DTA tools with `libdft`
+1. How to build a DTA tools with `libdft`
-   - with tools that
-     - prevents remoto control-hijacking attacks
+   a. prevents remoto control-hijacking attacks
-     - automatically detects information leaks
+   b. automatically detects information leaks

 ---